FilicMia/v6-resitev/docs/solution.md

 As in `Express` application.
 We make an usage of the data retrival in controllers.

-We use the service in the `comments.controller.js`
+We use the service in the `comments.controller.js`.

-MIAMAIMAI